Comparing Outbrain (OB) & The Competition

 |2.58

-Outbrain currently has a consensus price target of $22.50, suggesting a potential upside of 280.07%.
-As a group, “Computer programming, data processing, & other computer related” companies have a potential upside of 58.64%.
-Given Outbrain’s stronger consensus rating and higher probable upside, analysts clearly believe Outbrain is more favorable than its peers.
+Outbrain presently has a consensus price target of $22.50, suggesting a potential upside of 293.36%.
+As a group, “Computer programming, data processing, & other computer related” companies have a potential upside of 64.09%.
+Given Outbrain’s stronger consensus rating and higher probable upside, analysts clearly believe Outbrain is more favorable than its competitors.

 Summary